eggchoo/Customer-churn-analysis-and-prediction/README.md

-# Telecom Churn Analysis and Future Churn Prediction
+# TelecomX Churn Analysis and Future Churn Prediction
 ---
-#### This report integrates findings from both the **Churn Analysis** and **Churn Prediction** to provide a holistic view of customer attrition in a telecommunications context.
-The analysis highlights key factors driving churn, identifies customer segments most at risk of leaving, and proposes actionable, stakeholder-specific strategies to enhance customer retention, satisfaction, and revenue stability.
+#### **TeleComX** is a leading telecommunications provider offering broadband, mobile, and digital communication services to customers across multiple regions.
+This report integrates findings from both the **Churn Analysis** and **Churn Prediction** to provide a comprehensive view of customer attrition within the company.
+The analysis identifies key factors influencing churn, highlights high-risk customer segments, and presents actionable strategies to improve retention, enhance customer satisfaction, and support long-term business growth.

 ---
 ## Metrics